path

 CREATE (h)-[:HATES]->(m);

-Expand from Dog on outgoing relationship CATCHES and incoming relationship HATES, with Mouse and Human being labels in end list.
+The query will expand from Dog labeled nodes on outgoing relationship CATCHES and incoming relationship HATES, with Mouse and Human being labels in end list.
 Whitelist is empty, hence, all labels are whitelisted.

 MATCH (w:Wolf), (d:Dog), (c:Cat), (m:Mouse), (h:Human)